MileHacker Logo

 Integral Ferry Services

-Ferry services are integral to navigating the Carretera Austral, connecting segments of the road where land routes are incomplete.
-These bridge gaps, circumventing challenging terrain or connecting the route to other regions.
+Ferry services are essential for navigating the Carretera Austral, connecting segments of the road where land routes are incomplete.
+These bridge gaps, circumventing challenging terrain or connecting the route to different areas.
 Naviera Austral is the main operator for most major boat routes.
 Other smaller, local operators may run shorter crossings.

 Ferry Routes